ncc-pbottine/Presentations/README.md

 # Presentations

-Repository of some of my presentations
+Repository of some of my most recent external presentations.

 ## `unsafe` Cryptography: Common Vulnerabilities in Modern Programming Languages at ICMC 2024 in San Jose, CA